-Compression therapy for lymphedema is vital for the care and treatment of post-surgical swelling.
-While looking after swollen limbs during the day can be easy, anyone who struggles with discoloration or swelling overnight could benefit from using an overnight lymphedema sleeve from Mastectomyshop.com.
+If you are at high risk of lymphedema after breast cancer, compression therapy is vital for the care and treatment of post-surgical swelling.
+While caring for swollen limbs during the day can be achieved with high-quality daytime sleeves, anyone who struggles with discoloration or swelling overnight could benefit from an overnight lymphedema sleeve.

-We offer a wide variety of sleeves for daytime and nighttime wear in several compression levels to meet your health needs.
-Explore our range online, and talk to our experienced staff at (877) 413-2272 to determine which sleeve is right for you.
+At Mastectomyshop.com, we offer a wide variety of sleeves for daytime wear in several compression levels to meet your health needs.
+Explore our range online, and talk to our experienced staff to determine which sleeve is right for you.